David Weild IV

-David Weild IV is a stock market expert best known for his position as Vice Chairman of NASDAQ.
+David Weild IV is an American investment banker and financial commentator best known for holding the position as Vice Chairman of NASDAQ.
 He is currently the Founder, Chairman and CEO of Weild & Co.
 Inc., parent company of the investment banking firm Weild Capital, LLC (dba Weild & Co.)
 Weild is also known as the "father" of the JOBS Act, and has been involved in drafting legislation for the US Congress.

 Early life

 Weild graduated from Hotchkiss School preparatory in 1974, then went on to earn a B.A. from Wesleyan and an M.B.A. from New York University's Stern School of Business.

 Career

 Weild spent the first fourteen years of his career in senior management positions at Prudential Securities.
 In the mid-1990s he was head of its global equity transactions.
 In 1999 he moved from the head of its technology investment banking business to run PrudentialSecurities.com.
 He then transitioned to running the combined customer-facing internet services businesses of Prudential Financial.